RoninDojo/RoninDojo/Ronin-UI-Guide.md

 ## 5. [RONIN UI]

-After first run of ./ronin.sh, you will be directly placed into Ronin UI Menu from login, to exit from there press Ctl C to get to terminal line
+After you choose to setup the system, you will be directly placed into Ronin UI Menu at each login.
+Press Ctl+C to exit to terminal.

 1. cd ~

-2. sudo pacman -S git
+2. sudo pacman -Syu git

 3. git clone -b development https://github.com/RoninDojo/RoninDojo.git

 4. cd RoninDojo

-5. Type ```./ronin```
+5. Type `./ronin`

 ```
 Donations: